In this guide

 Defined benefit pensions are gradually being phased out and typically only held by long-time members of public sector or corporate funds.
 If you are lucky enough to be a member of one, don’t let an adviser or anyone else try and talk you into switching it for another type of pension.

-An annuity (also known as a lifetime or fixed-term pension) pays a set amount of income for a set time.
+An annuity, or lifetime/fixed term pension pays a set amount of income for a set time.
 You can choose whether you want payments to last for your lifetime or a set number of years.
-You can buy an annuity from a super fund or a life insurance company with savings or with money from your super if you have reached your preservation age.
+There are also annuities where payments don’t start until you reach a certain age.

 Reversionary pension